emer/axon/examples/bench/README.md

   - Our memory access is sort-of random (most of the struct members are fairly spread out) -> from the [benchmarks](https://github.com/siboehm/CPU_bench), doesn't look like this explains more than 2x.

 ### SendSpikeFun
-This function sends a spike to receiving projections if the neuron has spiked.
+This function sends a spike to receiving pathways if the neuron has spiked.
 It's called once for every cycle, just like NeuronFun.

 Total time: 26s out of 70s total, almost all of it spent in `Axon.SendSpike`